 The old adage: “Whatever is measured improves” applies here.
 Monitoring and coaching add accountability and measurable quality to continuous client care, which is part of the reason for the 82% success rate among professionals.

-Monitoring and coaching includes regular reporting to the client’s licensing board whose power to revoke one’s license is a great motivating factor for the individual to remain in recovery.
+Monitoring and coaching include regular reporting to the client’s licensing board whose power to revoke one’s license is a great motivating factor for the individual to remain in recovery.
 For non-professionals, consequences of non-compliance should be as equivalent as possible to losing one’s professional license.

 - A typical monitoring program includes: